waleedhabash/weather-journal-app/README.md

-# Weather Journal App :umbrella:
+# Weather Journal App :rainbow:

-## Project 3 - Weather Journal App (Front End Developer Udacity Nanodegree)
+# Project 2 - Weather Journal App
-#### What I used: HTML, CSS, Javascript (Vanilla)
+# used: HTML, CSS, Javascript

 ### Project Objective

-This project was about working with Web APIs and asynchronous code, creating a web app that uses OpenWeatherMap API to get weather based on user's location, and dynamically update UI.
+This project was about working with Web APIs and asynchronous code, creating a web app that uses OpenWeatherMap API to get weather based on typing zip code, and dynamically update UI.

 ### Building
 To get the project up and running I followed these steps: